 - 1. Task Verification Form for Feline Jugular Venipuncture Restraint skill, signed by the Clinical Mentorship supervisor. - 2.
 One video showing the student restraining an animal as described while a veterinarian or credentialed veterinary technician withdraws a blood sample from the jugular vein.
 The video should clearly show the placement of the student's hands, the position of the animal, and the application of pressure to the venipuncture site.

 Student Name:

 Supervisor Name: RVT, CVT, LVT DVM, VMD

 Patient Name: Date:

 Patient Name: Date:

-I verify that the student performed these tasks under my supervision.

 13. RESTRAIN A CAT IN LATERAL RECUMBENCY